New electric SsangYong Korando e-Motion revealed

 - Set to be the quickest Korando

 - Around 200 miles of range expected

 The EV will also be the fastest-accelerating Korando and is likely to be the quickest model from 0-62mph in the current SsangYong range.
 No figures have been revealed yet, but the company teased ‘best-in-class’ acceleration.
 The top speed will be a modest 95mph to help conserve battery range.

-SsangYong says the Korando E100 will manage 261 miles of range under the old NEDC lab-based testing cycle.
+SsangYong says the Korando e-Motion will manage around 260 miles of range under the old NEDC lab-based testing cycle.
 We expect a WLTP real-world range closer to 200 miles, which would put it close to cars like the DS 3 Crossback E-Tense and the Nissan Leaf.

 While the brand has not revealed any charging details, we expect that fast-charging and an accompanying app (to remotely charge the car and adjust the climate control) will be available, either as standard or as an option.

 Towing with an electric car, hybrid or plug-in hybrid - what you need to know

 Ford EcoBoost engines: what are they and should you buy one?